Ethical Principles and Publication Policy

 Transfer of the Copy Rights

-• The manuscripts send to PedPer for publication should not be published or send for publication elsewhere.
-During the process of manuscript submission, the authors are required to declare that it has not been published or submitted for publication in any other means.
+• The manuscripts send to PedPer for publication should not be published or sent for publication elsewhere.
+During the process of manuscript submission, the authors are required to declare that it has not been published or submitted for publication in any other way.
 Otherwise, the authors will be responsible for the consequences.

-• The authors may continue to have the rights of publishing the content of the manuscript in their personal websites, or in their institutions’ open access archives; they may produce copies of the manuscript for personal use, and they may use its content in their other works in par tor as a whole by citing it aptly.
+• The authors may continue to have the rights to publish the content of the manuscript in their personal websites or in their institutions’ open access archives; they may produce copies of the manuscript for personal use, and they may use its content in their other works as a whole by citing it appropriately.

 Conflict of Interests

 • Matters in which persons or groups benefit economically or personally may also cause conflict of interests.
-The reliability of scientific research and published papers is partly related to objectively handling of the conflicts of interests in the processes of planning, applying, writing, assessing, revising and publishing of them.
+The reliability of scientific research and published papers is partly related to the objective handling of conflicts of interests in the processes of planning, applying, writing, assessing, revising and publishing of them.

-• Financial relations might include the most easily defined conflicts of interests, which may inevitably influence the reliability of the journal as well as the authors in a negative way. , These conflicts may arise from various issues including inter-personal relationships, academic competition or intellectual approaches.
-The authors may want to avoid from those sponsors, either commercial or non-profit ones, that may restrict access to all study data or propose to interfere the processes of data analysis, interpretation, manuscript preparation, publication and etc.
+• Financial relations might include the most easily defined conflicts of interests, which may inevitably influence the reliability of the journal as well as the authors in a negative way.
+These conflicts may arise from various issues, including inter-personal relationships, academic competition or intellectual approaches.
+The authors may want to avoid from those sponsors, either commercial or non-profit, that may restrict access to all study data or propose to interfere the processes of data analysis, interpretation, manuscript preparation, publication, etc.

-• In order to make the reviewing processes independent of any unethical conduct, the authors are expected to inform the editorial board in case of a potential conflict of interests.
+• In order to make the reviewing process independent of any unethical conduct, the authors are expected to inform the editorial board in case of a potential conflict of interests.

 • The editorial board of PedPer promises to consider all these possibilities and strive to make the reviewing process as objective as possible.